googleapis/google-cloud-dotnet/docs/bigquery.md

 all Bigquery operations require a project ID, and almost all operations will use the same one.
-The project ID is typically used as an invisible default, but it is still possible to query a dataset/table in a different project.
-(Jobs are effectively private to the project owning them.)
+The project ID is typically used as an invisible default, but it is still possible to query a dataset/table/job in a different project.

 ## Datasets, tables and results